Mandates that create impact — deliberately anonymised.

 Tax Defence & Documentation Reconstruction Reorganisation of a tax-sensitive and criminal-law-relevant business situation with complex settlement structures Reconstruction of payment flows, contractual relationships and commercial processes in a high-risk tax-related special situation.

-Another reference case concerned a cash-related service and brokerage model with complex settlement structures, different contractual relationships and operational practices that had evolved over several years.
+The focus was a cash-related service and brokerage model with complex settlement structures, different contractual relationships and operational practices that had evolved over several years.
 Significant tax and criminal-law risks were at issue, particularly in relation to revenue allocation, economic attribution, cash management, commission models and the traceability of operational payment flows.

 The starting position was complicated by incomplete and inconsistent documentation spread across different periods, provider relationships and settlement models.
 At the same time, different perspectives from the tax authorities, advisers and involved parties had to be considered.
 The first decisive step was therefore to separate the economic reality of the business model from isolated formal aspects and to develop a robust overall structure.